mstieffe/DBM/README.md

 The code is organized as followes:

 ### data

-The user needs to provide the following data:
+In order to use the DBM algorithm, the user will need to provide the following data:
-- snapshots of CG molecular structures with file extension `.gro`, formatted as described [here](https://manual.gromacs.org/archive/5.0.4/online/gro.html).
-The files have to be stored in a directory `my_dir` inside `./data/reference_snapshots/my_dir/cg`.
-If the user wants to train a new model reference AA structure files have to be provided too.
-The AA structure files are stored inside `./data/reference_snapshots/my_dir/aa` and have be named identical to their corresponding CG structure file.
+- **Molecular structures:** Snapshots of CG molecular structures with a `.gro` file extension, formatted as described in the [GROMACS manual](https://manual.gromacs.org/archive/5.0.4/online/gro.html).
+These files should be stored in a directory named `my_dir` inside `./data/reference_snapshots/my_dir/cg`.
+If the user wants to train a new model, they will also need to provide reference AA structure files, which should be stored inside `./data/reference_snapshots/my_dir/aa` and named identically to their corresponding CG structure file.
-- for each residue with name `res_name` included in the snapshot a corresponding toplogy file with extension `.itp` has to be provided for both, the AA toplogy and the CG topology.
-The formatting of the topologx file is described [here](https://manual.gromacs.org/archive/5.0/online/top.html).
-The files have to be stored inside `./data/aa_top/res_name.itp` and `./data/cg_top/res_name.itp` respectively.
+- **Topology:** For each residue with the name `res_name` included in the snapshot, the user must provide a corresponding topology file with an `.itp` file extension for both the AA topology and the CG topology.
+The formatting of the topology file is described in the [GROMACS manual](https://manual.gromacs.org/archive/5.0.4/online/gro.html).
+These files should be stored inside `./data/aa_top/res_name.itp` and `./data/cg_top/res_name.itp`, respectively.
-- for each residue a mapping file `.map` is needed that describes the correspondence between CG and AA structures.
-The file needs to be stored inside `./data/mapping/res_name.map`.
+- **Mapping:** For each residue, a mapping file with a `.map` file extension is needed to describe the correspondence between CG and AA structures.
+The file should be stored inside `./data/mapping/res_name.map`
-- parameters specifying the model (such as model name, resolution, regularizer and many more...) are stored in a `config.ini` (see example below for further details).
+- **Forcefield and features:** The feature mapping and energy terms are specified in a `.ff` file inside `./forcefield/` (see sample below for further details).
-- the feature mapping and energy terms are specified in a `.txt` file inside `./forcefield/` (see sample below for further details).
+- **Config:** The model specifications, such as training data, the model name, resolution, and regularizer, are stored in a `config.ini` file (see the example below for further details).

 ### example